priyanalliah/ai-agentic-bootcamp-ATT/Supervisor_Instructions_v2.md

 #### 3) Quick sanity checks
-- Ask the agent: “Draft an email invite about an Agentic AI bootcamp in New York around October.”
+- Ask the agent: `Draft an email invite about an Agentic AI bootcamp in New York around October.`
 - The agent should generate a professional email body.
 - If the Outlook tool is configured, you can also instruct it to send the email directly.